What is Data Annotation in 2023? How is it useful and its types.

 2. Intent Annotation: Tagging the user's intention and language used in text to help machines differentiate between requests, commands, recommendations, and more.

-4. Entity Annotation: Involves tagging unstructured sentences to make them meaningful to machines.
+4. Entity Annotation: This involves tagging unstructured sentences to make them meaningful to machines.
 It encompasses named entity recognition and entity linking, which identify names of places, people, events, and organizations, and link them to sentences, phrases, facts, or opinions, establishing relationships between the text and surrounding statements.

 Key Challenges in Data Annotation for Achieving AI Success